kevin-mckenzie/nacl-proxy/README.md

 ---

-## Troubleshooting

-- If you see permission errors on ports <1024, run as root or use higher ports.
-- For IPv6, ensure your system supports IPv6 and the addresses are valid.
-- For debugging, use the `Debug` build type and check logs.

----

 ## Contributing

 Pull requests and issues are welcome!
 Please ensure `invoke lint`, `invoke build-all`,  `invoke analyze-all`, and `invoke test-all` run/pass without error before submitting code.